United Church of Christ Mental Health Network

 • The Journey Continues Blog

-• Contact the MHN
+• Contact Us

 Do You Have Someone Safe to Talk to? by Kirk Moore

-January 30, 2023 By Kirk Moore
+January 30, 2023 by Kirk Moore

 When you need to talk to someone, do you have a safe person to go to.
 Maybe it’s a trusted friend.
 Maybe a relative with whom you feel safe.
 Maybe it’s a teacher.
 It could be a therapist.
 Even a pastor you trust.
 Being able to talk to someone safe is an important part of maintaining mental health.